-The INDUCTANCE switch in the MFJ-949E has maximum inductance in position "A", and minimum inductance in position "L".
-Less inductance is needed as the frequency is increased.
+Less inductance is required as frequency is increased.
 If too little inductance is used, the tuner may not match the load properly.
 If too much inductance is used, the tuner will be "touchy" and power handling will be compromised.
-The chart in the tuning instructions shows typical INDUCTANCE switch settings for each amateur band.
+The chart in the tuning instructions shows typical ROLLER INDUCTOR settings for each amateur band.